bouzuya/vdom-rxjs-ssr/README.md

 # vdom-rxjs-ssr

 A server-side rendering example. virtual-dom & rxjs.
-This is a [bouzuya/virtual-dom-ssr][].
+This is a [bouzuya/virtual-dom-ssr][] fork.

 ## Usage